 MONTHLY GRIEFCARE

 Grief and death doulas are people who are unafraid of your grief.
-We step right into the center of it with you and ask: what do you need?
+We step right into the center of it with you and ask: how can I help?

-I often provide personalized support for grieving people by taking a layer of organization and day-to-day functioning of your plate for a while while offering space to process your grief to the extent you wish.
+I often provide personalized support for grieving people by taking a layer of organization and day-to-day functioning off your plate for a while so you have more space and capacity to process your grief.
 Grieving is exhausting and lasts (forever?) longer than most people around us acknowledge.
 Support is needed far beyond the first few days of a loss of someone of significance.

 I can: